This post contains affiliate links.

-I started writing this post while sitting poolside at a hotel in Siem Reap, Cambodia, texting with friends across the world on my iPhone, using my unlimited data on my brand new global SIM card.
+I started writing this post poolside at a hotel in Siem Reap, Cambodia, while texting with friends across the world on my iPhone, thanks to my unlimited data on my brand new global SIM card.
 Since I left the US about two months ago, I have landed in seven countries all over the globe, and in all seven countries, I have been able to use unlimited data on my phone.

 No, I am not buying local SIM cards anymore, those days are gone.
 Also gone are the days of depending on WiFi.
 Sure, it’s great when it’s available, but if it’s unavailable, it doesn’t matter to me anymore because I have unlimited global data.

 I’ve been a Verizon customer for almost 10 years until I switched to T-Mobile before this loosely-defined, round-the-world journey.
 If you live in North America, you are probably familiar with the ads promoting T-Mobile’s unlimited data worldwide, particularly their convenient plans for traveling between the US, Canada, and Mexico.

 I finally decided to look into this myself, but to be honest, I was sold before I ever walked into the store.
 I’m not affiliated with T-Mobile, I just want to share the advantages, disadvantages, and general tips around making the switch from my point of view.

 Disclaimer: T-Mobile makes perfect sense for me as a constant traveler, on the go, visiting many countries.
 If you are leaving on a long-term trip, or you travel to foreign countries quite often, it will make sense for you as well.
 However, if you’re only going somewhere for a short period of time, you may find what you need by simply using WiFi abroad, or even getting a local SIM card.
 T-Mobile does NOT have great coverage everywhere in the U.S., so be sure to triple check coverage at home before you make the switch.

 Advantages of Switching to T-Mobile: